Trypanosoma brucei evansi: Treatment

 Suramin is recommended.
 Isometamidium chloride is ineffective.

 Trypanocide resistance

-Trypanosoma evansi trypanocide resistance is widespread.
+Trypanosoma brucei evansi trypanocide resistance is widespread.
 Diminazene aceturate is often ineffective for bovine, equine, porcine, and elephant use in Thailand.
 Quinapyramine is not recommended for cattle use due to its tendency to produce cross-resistance with both diminazene aceturate and isometamidium chloride.
 Quinapyramine is recommended for equine and camel use only.
 For the Philippines blanket treatment of all affected livestock is recommended, while biannual treatment of an individual village's livestock might be more financially realistic but risks developing resistance.

 Range

-Trypanosoma evansi is rapidly expanding its geographic range.
+Trypanosoma brucei evansi is rapidly expanding its geographic range.
 It was historically restricted to Africa but for centuries it has been found in North-East Africa, South Asia, most of East Asia and Latin America.
 It was first detected in the Canary Islands in 1997 and since 2010 has been imported into Europe, in Germany, France and mainland Spain.